mfeingol/PlexTools/Source/ImportPlaylist/README.md

 # Where to find input parameters

+Follow these instructions to find your Plex token: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

 Launch plex.tv in your favorite browser and bring up the F12 debugging tools.

-The token is the X-Plex-Token parameter used in every request.
-The server is the plex.direct URL used by the browser.

 Browse to your playlist and observe the request URL.
-The playlist is the parameter used in the /playlists/X/items request.
+The playlist is the parameter used in the GET /playlists/X/items request.